Get truck finance quickly & easily with Lend

 Hire purchase is effectively a mix of a truck loan and lease.
 It’s an agreement to make a deferred purchase of your truck of choice, which is financed up-front by a lender.
 Your business will have access to the vehicle from the start of the agreement and make regular repayments until the end of the finance term, at which point your business will take full legal ownership of the asset.

 At Lend, we’re not restricted to any particular type of truck finance.
-Our brokers will maintain an open mind as to what option will suit you best, and simply help you arrive at the best decision for your business.
+Our team will maintain an open mind as to what option will suit you best, and simply help you arrive at the best decision for your business.
 Here are the factors that come into the equation:

 - Interest costs and fees